 Mental Health

-Marketers should ensure that any reference to mental health in advertising is not socially irresponsible, or offensive.
+Marketers should ensure that any reference to mental health in advertising is not socially irresponsible, distressing or offensive.
 In some contexts, words such as “mad” or “bonkers” may be used in a way which makes no direct reference to mental health and as such will not cause offence.
 However, references to mental health must be treated with care.

 In 2019 the ASA investigated a complaint about a social media post for a life insurance company, which featured an image of a man leaning the front of his head against a wall with his arms by his side with text which stated “… Life insurance to die for”.
-Although the ad did not make a direct reference to mental health or suicide, the ASA considered that the image created the impression that the felt isolated and was in despair.
-In the context of an ad for life insurance, they considered those who saw the ad were likely to associate the man’s posture as alluding to suicidal feelings.
+Although the ad did not make a direct reference to mental health or suicide, the ASA considered that the image created the impression that the man felt isolated and was in despair.
+In the context of an ad for life insurance, they considered those who saw the ad were likely to associate the man’s posture with suicidal feelings.
 The ASA upheld the complaint, considering that by trivialising the issue of suicide and alluding to it to promote life insurance, the ad was likely to cause serious offence to some people.
 (Dead Happy Ltd, 11 December 2019).

 In 2015, the ASA investigated an online ad for a Halloween costume called “Adult Skitzo Costume”, after receiving a complaint that it reinforced negative attitudes about schizophrenia and other mental health conditions.
 On the basis of the ad’s reference to a specific mental health condition and the use of the term “Skitzo”, in conjunction with the image of the costume, the ASA considered that the ad was likely to reinforce negative stereotypes about mental health issues, and the complaint was upheld (Abscissa.Com Ltd t/a Jokers Masquerade 28 January 2015).
 On the other hand, a “Psycho Clown” was judged acceptable on the basis that ‘psycho’ was a word that was also associated with villainous horror movie characters and, in the context of the ad, was unlikely to be taken as a reference to a person genuinely suffering from mental illness (Abscissa.Com Ltd t/a Jokers Masquerade 16 September 2015).